 Gabriel (or Gabe for short) grew up going to church thinking that being a Christian was all about being a good moralistic nice guy (or girl).
 It was only in university when a friend read the Bible with him did he finally understand how the Bible is all about Jesus, and finally get how awesome God’s Gospel of Grace is – that it’s faith in Christ and his work that saves us from God’s righteous judgement, not our personal moral performance.
 Since discovering God’s glorious Gospel in the Bible, Gabe desires to show how the Bible points to Christ as faithfully, clearly and persuasively as possible, just as it was done for him.

 After graduating from university, Gabe worked in a government statutory board and a bank before joining The Crossing’s G360 programme.
 He then went on to train to be a pastor at Queensland Theological College in Brisbane, Australia.

 Gabe is husband to April and father to 2 lovely children.
 He enjoys watching Netflix with April, chatting with the kids before bedtime, running and cycling, and is confident 2019 is finally Liverpool FC’s year to win the Premier League.
-(Note to self: revisit this writeup in 2020).
+(Update: We won in 2020!
+YNWA!).